glennpeters/rpssl-game/README.md

 > gatsby develop
 ```

+The server should now be available at `http://localhost:8000/` (If the port is busy, it will ask if you would like a different one.)

 *Note*: This should be something like `gatsby build` or `gatsby serve`, but there's an error with the default build missing a 404 page and there wasn't time to debug.